Email FacebookTwitterMenu burgerClose thin

 What Are the Biggest Market Sectors?

-Market capitalization means the total market value of all of a company’s outstanding shares of stock.
-With stock market sectors, market capitalization is measured as the total value of all of the companies across each industry included in a particular sector.
+Market capitalization represents the total market value of all of a company’s outstanding shares of stock.
+When applied to stock market sectors, market capitalization is the sum of the total value of all companies across each industry within a given sector.
+This approach provides a more meaningful way to assess the relative size of different sectors.

 Financials is another sector that rates as one of the largest, based on market capitalization.
 Under the financials umbrella, the biggest industry representation is banks, followed by capital markets and insurance.
 Healthcare, consumer discretionary and communication services round out the top list for the largest market sectors ranked by market capitalization.